 - Ensure that the TXID, coin type, amount, and address are shown on the screenshot.

 - If you deposited from a private wallet such as MEW, provide a screenshot of your account address.

-In order to solve the issue as soon as possible, please avoid repetitive submissions for the same issue.
+To solve the issue as soon as possible, please avoid repetitive submissions for the same problem.
 Thank you for your understanding.

 Happy trading on KuCoin!